Meeco/js-sdk/packages/cli/README.md

 Modify a requested organization.
 The user who requested the organization can use this endpoint to modify the requested organization.

 ```
-Modify a requested organization.
-The user who requested the organization can use this endpoint to modify the requested organization.

 USAGE
   $ meeco organizations:update